awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolidentityprovider.md

 ## Properties<a name="aws-resource-cognito-userpoolidentityprovider-properties"></a>

 `AttributeMapping`  <a name="cfn-cognito-userpoolidentityprovider-attributemapping"></a>
-A mapping of identity provider attributes to standard and custom user pool attributes\.
+A mapping of IdP attributes to standard and custom user pool attributes\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdpIdentifiers`  <a name="cfn-cognito-userpoolidentityprovider-idpidentifiers"></a>
-A list of identity provider identifiers\.
+A list of IdP identifiers\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ProviderDetails`  <a name="cfn-cognito-userpoolidentityprovider-providerdetails"></a>
-The identity provider details\.
-The following list describes the provider detail keys for each identity provider type\.
+The IdP details\.
+The following list describes the provider detail keys for each IdP type\.
 + For Google and Login with Amazon:
   + client\_id
   + client\_secret